BuzzWallet

 User Flow

 We then began mapping out a user flow that connected the various functions of the BuzzCard - including access to BuzzFunds and access to tickets.
+This allowed us to get a visual idea of how we were addressing student pain points and see how features would flow together.

 Design Goals